How to write an email or letter in Basque

 How to write a postcard in Basque

-When it comes to the holidays, a lot of Basque people own a house in the nearby provinces of La Rioja or Aragón.
-It provides a change to a drier and warmer climate, and some of them offer a lot of outdoorsy activities since they are typically close to some mountains.
+When it comes to the holidays, many Basque families enjoy spending time in nearby regions like La Rioja or Aragón.
+These locations provide a change to a drier and warmer climate, and some of them offer a lot of outdoorsy activities since they are typically close to some mountains.

 Families may also choose to go to the Mediterranean side of Spain, or to campsites, whereas other people prefer to explore unknown countries.